wso2/docs-ei/en/streaming-integrator/docs/admin/setting-up-grafana-dashboards.md

     6. Click **Import**.

-    The pre-configured dashboards in Streaming Integrator are a follows:
+    The pre-configured dashboards in Streaming Integrator are as follows:

     - **cdc-statistics**